 She is a self-taught artist who has been selling professionally since 1985.
 Kris works in a variety of mediums, such as fused glass, sculptures (steel and stainless), and acrylic painting.
 Kris is an artist in residence for Tacoma schools and teaches classes for children and adults.
 Kris has been with Arts Impact since 2012.

-Are you interested in becoming an Artist Mentor?
+Are you interested in becoming a Teaching Artist or an Artist Mentor?
 Please contact us!